-We are clear that exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation from any group (including, but not restricted to, those linked to Islamist ideology, or to Far Right/Neo-Nazi/White Supremacist, Domestic Terrorism, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights or Environmental movements) is part of our school's safeguarding duty.
+We are clear that exploitation and radicalisation must be viewed as a safeguarding concern and that protecting children from the risk of radicalisation from any group (including, but not restricted to, those linked to Islamist ideology, or to Far Right/Neo-Nazi/White Supremacist, Domestic Terrorism, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements) is part of our school's safeguarding duty.

-The SPOC for our school is: Name: Mrs J Verhofstad
+The SPOC for our school is: Name: Mrs P. Harris

-All staff within our school will be on alert to changes in a child's behaviour or attitude which could indicate that they are in need of help or protection.
+All staff within our school will be on alert to changes in a child behaviour or attitude which could indicate that they are in need of help or protection.

-We will use specialist online monitoring software, which in this school is called Impero.
-This will be monitored by the DSL.
-All staff are responsible for ensuring that pupils are not accessing inappropriate online materials.
+We will use specialist online monitoring software, which in this school is called Impero

-Our school will make referrals to Channel if we are concerned that an individual might be susceptible/ vulnerable to radicalisation.
+Our school will make referrals to Channel if we are concerned that an individual might be vulnerable to radicalisation.